Claims Paid Right the First Time

 After the reviewer agrees, Medical Copilot surfaces the documentation outcome as a suggested diagnosis, then writes only the approved clarification into the documentation workflow.

-After documentation context is confirmed, the system reads EHR narrative, orders, and service descriptions to suggest procedure codes with source text and review status.
+After documentation context is confirmed, the system reads EHR narrative, orders, and service descriptions to suggest service codes with source text and review status.

 Deliver a review package that is supportable and auditable.

-The final output combines documentation, CDI query trail, procedure-code suggestions, medical-necessity checks, and audit context for the billing, coding, CDI, or compliance team.
+The final output combines the specified documentation, CDI query trail, service-code and E/M-level suggestions, HCC capture, medical-necessity checks, and audit context for the billing, coding, CDI, or compliance team.

 AI-powered support from encounter capture through coding review and claim-ready handoff — not only after submission.

-Each capability preserves reviewer control while moving evidence from documentation to diagnosis, procedure coding, and claim-ready handoff.
+Each capability preserves reviewer control while moving evidence from documentation to diagnosis, services coding, and claim-ready handoff.

 Suggested Diagnosis Agent